fongandrew/hydeout/membership.md

 ### Benefits of membership

+<p style="font-size:40px"> ⚠️ Membership is NOT yet live!
+Please do not send money! </p>

 ISBA sponsors a wide range of initiatves to support biomolecular archaeology, including a biennial ISBA meeting, student poster and presentation prizes, article awards, and workshop micro-grants.
 ISBA membership helps to fund these initiatives and to support the maintenance of our website, listserv, and social media accounts.

 Membership is required for ISBA conference registration.